deloachcd/portapotty/README.md

 that calls python, perl, and imports half of the node ecosystem unless someone forks this thing and turns it into the cornerstone of their startup company's value proposition.

+## what if I want to compile my software from source?
+Just script out the compilation and deployment in a `hooks.sh` script, and congratulations, you now have your own discount `emerge` implementation.
+You probably will want to guard your compilation logic with `[[ $QUICK_DEPLOY == false ]]` so that you aren't re-compiling everything when you just want to push out dotfile changes from remote.

+## what distros does this support?
+This supports distros I use out of the box, namely Ubuntu, openSUSE and Arch.
+If you want to add your distro, make `deploy.sh` resolve its name as `$USER_DISTRO` and package manager as `$PKG_CMD` before installing packages.
+If you're not installing dependencies through a package manager, this will work with whatever distro you want it to.